Responsibilities of the Management Committee

 • Take steps to remove unnecessary risk to people taking part in your activities.

-• Ensure your volunteers/workers understand how to help keep children and vulnerable adults safe from abuse (if you work with children or vulnerable adults).
+• Ensure your volunteers/workers understand how to help keep adults at risk and children safe from abuse (if you work with adults at risk or children ).

-• Ensure you don’t allow people who are legally barred from working with children or vulnerable adults to do so (by using the Disclosure and Barring Service (DBS)).
+• Ensure you don’t allow people who are legally barred from working with adults at risk or children to do so (by using the Disclosure and Barring Service (DBS)).

 • Consider whether you should have insurance in place in case someone is hurt on your premises or during the course of your activities.